Rohitvihan/Linked_List.cpp/README.md

 ❌ Deletion of nodes
 🔍 Searching and traversal
 🔁 Reversing the list
-🌀 Detecting and removing loops (cycles)
+🌀 Detecting and removing loops (cycles) & "more"

 🛠️ Tech Stack
 --------------